FirstEver-eu/Universal-Intel-Chipset-Updater/README.md

 ### Missing Platform Support?

-If your platform isn't detected, check the [HW_ID database](https://github.com/FirstEverTech/Universal-Intel-Chipset-Updater/blob/main/Intel_Chipset_Drivers_Latest.md) to see if your hardware is listed.
-If not, use the Intel Chipset HW_ID Detection Tool to generate a report.
+If your platform isn't detected, check the [HWID database](https://github.com/FirstEverTech/Universal-Intel-Chipset-Updater/blob/main/Intel_Chipset_Drivers_Latest.md) to see if your hardware is listed.
+If not, use the Intel Chipset HWID Detection Tool to generate a report.

 ### Debug Mode